matipan/golang-bootcamp/README.md

 * http statuses responses

 ### REST Impl (3 days)
+Before you start writing the code for your API head over to our [HTTP Services in Go](https://github.com/juanpablopizarro/golang-bootcamp/blob/master/httpServices.md) section to learn the basics of writing servers in Go.

 Once the API is defined, we are ready to implement it.
-There are several way to implement it, you can choose
+There are quite a lot of go libraries for creating HTTP routers and handlers.
+But to learn more about how all of it works use one of the following two options:
 * Go Native: https://godoc.org/net/http
 * Gorilla mux: https://godoc.org/github.com/gorilla/mux

-You should also consider adding some integration testing for he implemented API, using https://godoc.org/net/http/httptest.
+You should also consider adding some integration testing for the implemented API, using https://godoc.org/net/http/httptest.
 Consider also taking a look at:
 * [unit testing HTTP servers](https://www.youtube.com/watch?v=hVFEV-ieeew) _(video)_
 * [Go Testing Technique: Testing JSON HTTP Requests](https://medium.com/@xoen/go-testing-technique-testing-json-http-requests-76d9ce0e11f)